cengc13/cengc13.github.io/_posts/2020-04-26-final-project-midway-blog.md

 ```

 We train and evaluate the model by the prediction accuracy.
-**Note** the official metric for this competion is [ROC-AUC](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/overview/evaluation), which is more reasonable for a highly unbalanced dataset.
+**Note** the official metric for this competition is [ROC-AUC](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/overview/evaluation), which is more reasonable for a highly unbalanced dataset.

 ```python
 ## training